stillwater-sc/universal/README.md

 4.   **Unused dynamic range**
     -   The dynamic range of double precision floats is a whopping 2^2047, whereas most numerical software is architected to operate around 1.0.
 5.   **Complicated Circuitry**
     -   Denormalized floating point numbers have a hidden bit of 0 instead of 1.
 This creates a host of special handling requirements that complicate compliant hardware implementations.
 6.   **No Gradual Overflow and Fixed Accuracy**
-    -   If accuracy is defined as the number of significand bits, the IEEE floating point has fixed accuracy for all numbers except denormalized numbers because the number of signficand digits is fixed.
+    -   If accuracy is defined as the number of significand bits, IEEE floating-point has fixed accuracy for all numbers except denormalized numbers because the number of signficand digits is fixed.
 Denormalized numbers are characterized by decreased significand digits when the value approaches zero due to having a zero hidden bit.
 Denormalized numbers fill the underflow gap (i.e., between zero and the least non-zero values).
 The counterpart for gradual underflow is gradual overflow which does not exist in IEEE floating points.

-In contrast, for example, the _posit_ number system has the following features:
+In contrast, the _posit_ number system was designed to overcome these negatives:

 1.   **Economical**
     -   No bit patterns are redundant.
 There is one representation for infinity denoted as ± inf and zero.
 All other bit patterns are valid distinct non-zero real numbers. ± inf serves as a replacement for NaN.